| Finally after a long time I was able to see and also I personally use Vista, the new operating system from Microsoft . |

 Another positive note: the function of instant search (shamelessly copied from spotlight) works well.

 The gadgets ... fans definitely worth it.
 A part to be quite ugly are there: disturbing the right to occupy space.
-You can not just call them up if necessary as I am accustomed with Dashboard on OSX .
+You can not just call them up if necessary as are used with the Dashboard on OSX .
 I wonder why they should stay there ... useless to the world and especially to me, the user.
 Mah!?

 Now I look at my Powerbook running OSX 10.4 (Tiger) and is known as snappy despite having all the features of Vista ... indeed certainly more (and I only Exposé just to give an idea).

-Then I move into the other room and watch the Pentium IV with 512MB of RAM and Ubuntu 7.04 installed and I see: Beryl me 1000 graphics effects (including those bogans like fire) with amazing speed; Beagle who works as a spotlight, a stable system that does not crash and that it is safe, fast use of the system.
+Then I move into the other room and watch the Pentium IV with 512MB of RAM and Ubuntu 7.04 installed and I see: Beryl me 1000 graphics effects (including those bogans like fire) with amazing speed; Beagle who works as a spotlight; a stable system that does not crash and that it is safe; speed using the system.

 Nothing to say ...
 Vista has definitely made progress compared to XP.
 But if Microsoft took a step along a meter, Ubuntu has made it one of 100 meters and Leopard (apparently from WWDC recently submitted) 50 meters.